 CITY MANAGER SHELLEY DICKSTEIN

 Shelley Dickstein was appointed City Manager by the City Commission on February 3, 2016.
-As City Manager, Dickstein oversees a city budget of over $600 million and a workforce of nearly 2,000 employees.
+As City Manager, Dickstein oversees a city budget of nearly $1 billion and a workforce of nearly 2,000 employees.

 EXPERIENCE